bootswithdefer/docker-jenkins/README.md

 # docker-jenkins
-Jenkins with various plugins in Docker
+Jenkins with various plugins for ASU